Furniture care

 Wood does best in moderate temperatures of 20-22 degrees and 50%+ relative humidity, so it is recommended keeping your space within this range to prevent wood movement.
 Prevention is better than cure for keeping the furniture conditioned.

-GENERAL ADVICE
+GENERAL ADVICE for woodcare

 Extreme weather, heating, air conditioning/extractors, direct sunlight and big fluctuations in room temperature and humidity can cause and exacerbate wood movement so be careful with what your furniture is exposed to.
 Colour changes are a natural phenomenon of wood, wood changes colour with prolonged exposure to ultraviolet (UV) light.